Effect of stellar rotation on the development of post-shock instabilities during core-collapse supernovae: Introduction

 \section{Introduction}

-The death of massive stars begins with the collapse of their inner core, which forms a proto-neutron star (PNS).
-The outer core of the star bounces off and creates a shock wave that propagates outward, gradually losing energy, dissociating iron atoms until it stalls.
-The development of multidimensional instabilities during this phase of stalled shock impacts both the multimessenger signature and the revival of the shock \citep{Herant+1994,JankaMuller1996,CouchOConnor2014,Takiwaki+2016,Janka+2016,Muller2020,BurrowsVartanyan2021}.
-Among them, the stationary accretion shock instability (SASI) \citep{Blondin+2003,BlondinMezzacappa2006} can generate shock oscillations and contribute to pushing the shock further up \citep{Scheck+2008,MarekJanka2009,Hanke+2013}.
+The death of massive stars begins with the collapse of their iron core, which forms a proto-neutron star (PNS) for zero-age main sequence stellar masses in the range [10, 60]~$\rm M_\odot$ \citep{Woosley+2002,woosley17}.
+The bounce creates a shock wave that propagates outward, gradually losing energy, dissociating iron atoms until it stalls.
+The development of multidimensional instabilities during the phase of stalled shock impacts both the revival of the shock \citep[e.g.][]{Herant+1994,JankaMuller1996,CouchOConnor2014,Takiwaki+2016} and the multimessenger signature \citep[e.g.][]{Tamborra+2013,Janka+2016,Kuroda+2016,Muller2020,BurrowsVartanyan2021}.
+Among them, the stationary accretion shock instability (SASI) \citep{Blondin+2003,BlondinMezzacappa2006} can generate shock oscillations and contributes to push the shock further up \citep{Scheck+2008,MarekJanka2009,Hanke+2013}.
 The magnitude of this effect depends on the concurrent growth of the neutrino-driven convection, which can generate turbulence in the post-shock region \citep{Abdikamalov+2015,Radice+2016}.
-Different paths to explosions dominated either by neutrino-driven convection or SASI may occur depending on the precise physical conditions determined by the progenitor structure \citep{Muller+2012,Murphy+2013,Fernandez+2014} and the magnitude of pre-collapse turbulence asymmetries \citep{Muller+2017}.
+Different paths to explosions dominated either by neutrino-driven convection or SASI may occur depending on the precise physical conditions determined by the progenitor structure \citep{Muller+2012,Murphy+2013,Fernandez+2014} and the magnitude of pre-collapse turbulence asymmetries \citep{CouchOtt2013,Muller+2017}.

 The development of neutrino-driven convection and/or SASI leaves clear signatures in gravitational waves \citep{Murphy+2009,Kuroda+2016,andresen17}.
-The eigenfrequencies deduced from the perturbative study of the accretion flow can be recognised in the gravitational wave signal despite the nonlinear development of instabilities \citep{TorresForne+2018,TorresForne+2019} and can be used to reconstruct the flow structure \citep{TorresForne+2019universal, SotaniTakiwaki2020, Sotani+2021}.
-These asteroseismic properties can help constrain the equation of state at nuclear densities \citep{Kuroda+2016,Sotani+2017}.
+The eigenfrequencies deduced from a perturbative analysis can be recognised in the gravitational wave signal \citep{TorresForne+2018,TorresForne+2019} and can be used to constrain parameters such as the PNS mass and radius or the shock radius \citep{TorresForne+2019universal, SotaniTakiwaki2020, Sotani+2021}.
+These asteroseismic properties can also help constrain the equation of state at nuclear densities \citep{Kuroda+2016,Sotani+2017,Kuroda+2022}.

 The neutrino signal is also a precious messenger carrying direct information on the frequency of large-scale shock oscillations induced by SASI, currently detectable for a galactic supernova \citep{Tamborra+2013}.
+In addition, the correlated detection of neutrinos modulation and gravitational wave could constrain the instability at work \citep{Kuroda+2017,Shibagaki+2021}.